mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 ## The Atlantic Ocean at 40°S

 In 2012, I sailed across the South Atlantic Ocean from South Africa to Uruguay on RRS *James Cook*.
 This was for a UK occupation of the GA10 transect.
 I collected and analysed seawater samples for dissolved inorganic carbon (DIC) and total alkalinity (TA) at sea.
-Coupled with nutrient and isotope data, these results have delivered new insights into how phytoplankton (Tuerena et al., in review), and have revealed a previously unknown relationship between dissolved mercury and carbon in the ocean (in prep.).
-The measurements are also included in the 2017 GEOTRACES Intermediate Data Product (Schlitzer et al., 2018).
+Coupled with nutrient and isotope data, these results have delivered new insights into how phytoplankton (Tuerena et al., in review).
+They have also revealed a previously unknown relationship between dissolved mercury and carbon in the ocean (in prep.).
+The measurements are included in the 2017 GEOTRACES Intermediate Data Product (Schlitzer et al., 2018).

 A few pictures from the expedition: